 - 2. Daiwa Securities Group rewards our shareholders by achieving sound profits based on proper and fair tax planning.

-- 3. For cross border intra-Group transactions, Daiwa Securities Group sets an appropriate price, which achieves adequate accountability under transfer pricing tax regulations.
+- 3. For cross border intra group transactions, Daiwa Securities Group sets an appropriate price, which can achieve adequate accountability under transfer price tax regulations.

-- 4. The Chief Financial Officer (CFO), executive officer in charge of Finance, and Head of Finance Department of Daiwa Securities Group Inc. from time to time provide guidance and advice to subsidiaries and other departments within the Group as necessary, so that corporate governance over tax matters is shared and implemented throughout the Daiwa Securities Group.
+- 4. The CFO, executive officer in charge of Finance, and Head of Finance Department of Daiwa Securities Group Inc. from time to time provide guidance and advice to subsidiaries and other departments within the Group as necessary, so that corporate governance over tax matters can be well shared and implemented throughout Daiwa Securities Group.